abdnh/ankiwebify-readme/README.md

   --github NAME    GitHub repo name to convert relative links according to --branch BRANCH  GitHub repo branch to use for relative links
 ```

+## Related

+I also published another implementation of this as an extension for VS Code.
+You might want to check that too since it's probably easier to use if you're a VS Code user: https://github.com/abdnh/vscode-ankiwebify